-The OBD stands for On-Board Diagnostics.
-Basically, it helps you with the diagnosis of the current health of your car and can predict any future damage or accident.
+The OBD2 protocol stands for On-Board Diagnostics.
+Basically, it helps you with the diagnosis of the current health of your car and can predict potential future damage or accident.
 An important part to know is the ‘ECU’ that is practically the vehicle's brain, in regards to the gathering of the information.

 Why Is It Important and How To Use It?

 On-Board Diagnostics (OBD) is very important and helpful for either your personal car usage or your business fleet management.
 It provides and measures the overall health of the vehicle/s and driving pattern.